Esri/developer-support/runtime-java/add-rasters-from-file/README.md

 * Create a RasterLayer using the FileRasterSource class.
 * Demonstrates opening a folder and searching files.
+* Demonstrates the use of RGB and Stretch renderers.
 * Bonus array of raster layers included.

 =======